LEAGUE DIRECTOR AND CO-FOUNDER:

 Raised in the beauty of both Wyoming and Washington State, Seth Neilson was exposed to the outdoors at an early age and hasn’t wanted come inside since.
 Pairing a passion for the outdoors with his creative talents has enabled him to work with agencies across the country as well as run his own successful design studio.
 He enjoys climbing, cycling, and backpacking and is excited to apply his skills in an effort to bring the NICA platform and cycling culture to Montana’s communities and youth.
 We’re grateful for his talents in bringing this bid to life!

-With over a decade of experience as a corporate finance and accounting director, Riley balances his current role as controller for a global cement company with time spent in the mountains.
+With over a decade of experience as a corporate finance and accounting director, Riley has shifted his focus to lean on his lifelong experience in the mountains to pursue his new passion project, a Bozeman based ski, run, and climbing shop called Uphill Pursuits.
 Formerly a professional mountain guide on peaks in North and South America, Riley also founded, ran, and sold the Park City MidWeek MTB Race Series.

 A resident since 1974, Bill has deep roots in Montana’s numerous outdoor recreation opportunities, including many mountain bike adventures and races.
 Having raised two sons who raced professionally, he is committed to making cycling available to more Montana kids.
-Retired after 36 years with Montana Department of Natural Resources, Bill has the time and energy to help get MT NICA off to a good start.
-Bill has volunteered for numerous cycling events and has experience with course set-up and course marshalling.
+Retired after 36 years with Montana Department of Natural Resources, Bill has the time and energy to help make our race set-ups safe, fun, and consistent with NICA’s high standards.
+Bill has volunteered for numerous cycling events and has experience with course set-up and course marshaling.